Iguana image found on the Internet.

 On our way again, we encountered a section of the road in the right lane that had been undercut by erosion and was washed out.
 Only one small barrier marked the spot.
 I shudder to think what would have happened if our bus got too close to the edge.
 The drop off was steep and a long one, and no walls or barriers offered protection for poor drivers.
 Fortunately, our driver, Minor, was very cautious.
 We felt quite comfortable with him at the wheel.

 As we got to higher and higher elevations, we saw several windmill farms.
 At these altitudes, the winds are strong and steady, so electrical generating via wind energy is utilized.
 The immense towers with their enormous rotating propellers are quite an eyesore.
+And they make a terrible racket!

 The sun had set by the time we arrived at the lodge.
 Too bad; a photo of the sunset right from the front door of our room would have been beautiful.
 Dinner (beef, rice, mixed vegetables, soup, and cake) was served at 7:00.
 We made preparations for the next day's activities, then headed to bed, though I did take time for some journal entries.